 In Left Unresolved, I spotlight storylines that have been, well, left unresolved.

-Thanks for the suggestion, Fabio!
-If anyone else has a suggestion for a future installment of Left Unresolved, drop me a line at email@example.com!
+If anyone has a suggestion for an unresolved comic book plot, drop me a line at email@example.com!